AIR-DISCOVER/ICRA-RM-Sim2Real/docker_client/sim2real-install-guide.md

 ## 3.5 Pick the mineral ore

+Here we will introduce the basic process of how pickup/place the ore, and the demonstration of the usage of the automatic detector.

+Note: Here comes the [the Vision Markers on the Cube](https://dl.djicdn.com/downloads/robomaster-s1/20190620/RoboMaster_S1_Vision_Markers_44pcs_15_15cm_updated.pdf), feel free to build your own detector.

 ### 3.5.1 Start the red marker detector

 1. Remote control the robot to the front of the ore